Idina Menzel: Music career

 On March 12, 2018, it was announced that Menzel would join Josh Groban for his Bridges Tour.
-For this tour, she served as Groban's Opening act before joining him later during his set for two duets of Lullaby and Falling Slowly.
+For this tour, she served as Groban's opening act before joining him later during his set for two duets of Lullaby and Falling Slowly.
 Menzel only performed with Groban on the first leg of North America in various cities, including Atlanta, Nashville, Dallas, Phoenix, Chicago, Boston, Pittsburgh, and a sold-out performance at Madison Square Garden in New York City.
-The New York City show (entitled Bridges Live From Madison Square Garden) was also filmed and released in Movie Theaters & later a Live CD & DVD release with an airing on PBS.
+The New York City show (entitled Bridges Live From Madison Square Garden) was also filmed and released in movie theaters and later on CD and DVD release with an airing on PBS.

 On May 11, 2019, it was revealed that she had signed to Scooter Braun and SB Projects for music management.
 Four years later, on August 22, 2023, The Hollywood Reporter revealed that Menzel was no longer being represented by Braun, having left his management that January.

-On October 18, 2019, Menzel released her second holiday album entitled Christmas: A Season of Love from School Boy and Decca Records on October 18, 2019.
+On October 18, 2019, Menzel released her second holiday album entitled Christmas: A Season of Love from School Boy and Decca Records.
 It debuted at #2 on Billboard's US Top Holiday Albums.
-In support of it, Menzel embarked on a three-city concert tour in the east coast including a sold-out return to New York's Carnegie Hall.
+In support of it, Menzel embarked on a three-city concert tour on the east coast including a sold-out return to New York's Carnegie Hall.

-On October 11, 2022, Menzel announced on her Instagram page that she would be releasing a concert special on Disney+ on December 9 titled Idina Menzel: Which Way to the Stage?.
+On October 11, 2022, Menzel announced on her Instagram page that she would be releasing a concert special on Disney+ on December 9, 2022 titled Idina Menzel: Which Way to the Stage?.
 The special will consist of concert footage from Madison Square Garden in New York.
 The title is a nod to Menzel's first line as Maureen in Rent.

 On August 18, 2023, Menzel released Drama Queen, a dance-themed pop album, via BMG Showcase.
 The album was developed during the COVID-19 pandemic.
 She collaborated with singer-songwriters such as Jake Shears, Nile Rodgers, and more.
 Singles from the album included, "Move", "Dramatic", and Beast.
 She intended this album as a love letter to her friends in the LGBTQ+ community and to inspire people to release their inner drama queen.
 As promotion for the album, Menzel performed a set of concerts with a group of backup dancers at various Pride events across North America and London.
 In the summer of 2024, she embarked on her 20-city Take Me Or Leave Me Tour across North America.
+Menzel emphasized to artist and musician Amadour for Los Angeles Magazine, "My job is to be an ally to promote allyship, fight for inclusive representation in the media, and influence policy regarding attacks on the community and the vitriol thrown in our direction.
+When I say us, I mean my friends and myself."